Sunday, March 31, 2024

 "...and if the world is to be judged by us, why would we feel incompetent to decide trivial cases?
 Do you not know that we are to judge angels?
 How much more, then, issues pertaining to this life!"
 Turns out that St. Paul's first letter to the believers in Corinth urged them to judge disputes among fellow believers.
 Also from 1st Corinthians...

-Do not "associate with anyone who calls himself a Christian who is sexually immoral, or greedy, or an idolater, or verbally abusive, or a drunkard, or a swindler.
+...do not "associate with anyone who calls himself a Christian who is sexually immoral, or greedy, or an idolater, or verbally abusive, or a drunkard, or a swindler.
 Do not even eat with such a person.
 What do I have to do with judging those outside?
 Are you not to judge those inside?
 But God will judge those outside.
 Remove the evil person from among you."
 So we see that believers in Christ are not only instructed to judge, but are given specific parameters.

 Look, everybody has to make judgment calls every day.
 Should I hang out with that group at work?
 Is this conversation fruitful?
 Is that person wasting my time?
 Parents evaluate their kids' friends—and their friends' families too.
 Most celebrities caught in compromising positions defend themselves by saying they exercised "poor judgment."
 Life demands making judgments—often about other people.